jaqobb/namemc/README.md

 ## NameMCAPI
 A NameMC (https://namemc.com) Java wrapper.

 ##### This project will no longer receive any updates as of 9/5/2019 due to the fact that NameMC does not really care about developers and are ignoring any questions about providing or adding API.
+Moreover, the whole API I could find is already added.

 ### Add to project
 Gradle